Skip to content

 Quick verdict

-Choose Open WebUI if you need teams wanting a private, self-hosted ai chat interface.
-Choose Otter.ai if you prioritize meeting-heavy professionals, sales teams, researchers.
+Choose Open WebUI if your daily work is mostly self-hosted browser UI for chatting with local and remote LLMs.
+Choose Otter.ai if your daily work is mostly live meeting transcription with speaker identification.
 Open WebUI scores higher in user reviews (4.5 vs 4.4).
 Both offer free tiers — try each before committing.

 Try Open WebUI → Try Otter.ai →